-If you have been arrested, cited, or detained for a DUI start examining your options.
+If you have been arrested, cited, or detained for a DUI, it is in your best interest to start examining your legal options as soon as possible.
 However, if you have already been convicted of a DUI make an appointment with our office immediately for an online consultation with our experienced criminal defense lawyers regarding the possibility of expungement.

 Have you been charged with a DUI in California?